LuYifei2011/scratchblocks-plus/README.md

 ## ESM Support

-Since version 3.6.0, scratchblocks-plus can be properly loaded as an ESM module.
+scratchblocks-plus can be properly loaded as an ESM module.
 The ESM version, instead of defining `window.scratchblocks`, default-exports the `scratchblocks` object.
 Similarly, the JavaScript translation files default-exports a function to load the translations.

 ```js
 import scratchblocks from "./scratchblocks-plus-es-min.js";